Cornelius Van Til: Transcendental argument

 Pure unity with no particularity is a blank, and pure particularity with no unity is chaos.
 Frame says that a blank and chaos are "meaningless in themselves and impossible to relate to one another.
 As such, unbelieving worldviews always reduce to unintelligible nonsense.
 This is, essentially, Van Til's critique of secular philosophy (and its influence on Christian philosophy)."

 Karl Barth

 Van Til was also a strident opponent of the theology of Karl Barth, and his opposition led to the rejection of Barth's theology by many in the Calvinist community.
 Despite Barth's assertions that he sought to base his theology solely on the 'Word of God', Van Til believed that Barth's thought was syncretic in nature and fundamentally flawed because, according to Van Til, it assumed a Kantian epistemology, which Van Til argued was necessarily irrational and anti-Biblical.

+Van Til lays out his case against Barthianism and Neo-orthodoxy in The New Modernism: An Appraisal of the Theology of Barth and Brunner (1946), Christianity and Barthianism (1962), and Karl Barth and Evangelicalism (1964).

 Influence

 Many recent theologians have been influenced by Van Til's thought, including John Frame, Greg Bahnsen, Rousas John Rushdoony, Francis Schaeffer, as well as many of the current faculty members of Westminster Theological Seminary, Reformed Theological Seminary, and other Calvinist seminaries.
 He was also the personal mentor of K. Scott Oliphint late in life.